spacetelescope/webbpsf/docsource/relnotes.rst

       seems a reasonable compromise for users of the webbpsf GUI who do not care to think about Python conventions in axis ordering.)

 * New function webbpsf.setup_logging() adds some more user-friendliness to the underlying python logging system.
+This includes persistent log settings between sessions.
 See updated documentation in the :py:mod:`webbpsf` page.

-* The first time it is imported, WebbPSF will now query the user whether they would like to register for future updates of the software.
-This is in conjunction with the new mailing list, webbpsf-users@stsci.edu, that announcements will be sent out to.
+* Many settings such as default oversampling, default field of view size, and output file format can now be set in a configuration file for persistence between sessions.
+So if you always want e.g. 8x oversampling, you can now make that the default.

 * Some bugfixes in the example code.
 Thanks to Diane Karakla, Anand Sivaramakrishnan.

+* Various minor updates & enhancements to this documentation.

 Version 0.2.8